-- The Mega Man series has 6 sequel series, including Mega Man X, Mega Man Zero and Mega Man Star Force.
-See Video Game Long Runners.
+- The Mega Man (Classic) series has 4 sequel series, including Mega Man X and Mega Man Zero and their Alternate Continuity Mega Man Battle Network has Mega Man Star Force.
+See Video Game Long-Runners.

 - Apollo Justice: Ace Attorney, the sequel of the Phoenix Wright: Ace Attorney trilogy.
 Meanwhile, Ace Attorney Investigations: Miles Edgeworth is a midquel series, being set between Phoenix and Apollo's sagas.

-- The Metroid Prime saga is an interquel series, taking place between the first and second 2D games.
+- The Metroid Prime Trilogy is an interquel series, taking place between Metroid and Metroid II: Return of Samus.

 - Transformers Armada was followed by Transformers Energon and (after some Executive Meddling to try and make it fit into the timeline) Transformers Cybertron.
 Collectively they later became known as the Unicron Trilogy.

-- Avatar The Last Airbender is being followed by The Legend of Korra.
+- Avatar: The Last Airbender was followed by The Legend of Korra.

-- Ben 10 was followed by Ben 10 Alien Force, then by Ben 10 Ultimate Alien and then by Ben 10 Omniverse.
+- Ben 10 was followed by Ben 10: Alien Force, Ben 10: Ultimate Alien, and finally Ben 10: Omniverse.